-FADE: Press FADE; then sound to the rear/front speakers.
+FADE: Press FADE; then press ◀ SEL-TEXT ▶ to shift sound to the rear/front speakers.

 - 5. Phone/mute: Press to mute the playing media.
 Press again to return to the playing media or turn the volume control to adjust the volume. - 6.
 SEL/TEXT: Use with Bass, Treble, Balance, Fade and other menu functions.